 - Submit your membership application online (a brief questionnaire and your written testimony).

-The second stage is stuff the elders and members will do.
+The second stage contains steps the elders and members will do.
 Once stage one is successfully completed, the elders will recommend you to the members for membership.

 - Your testimony will be distributed to the membership at least two weeks prior to the next Members’ Meeting.
 The purpose of this is to encourage the existing members to get to know you.